sthurston99/ahk-scripts/README.md

 ### Ctrl+g

-Overwrites the regular save action on the new ticket screen to automatically call the SetLabel() function on save.
+Overwrites the regular save action on the new charge screen to automatically round down time.

 ### Ctrl+t

-Gives an input prompt for quickly inputting time into a manual ticket charge
+Gives an input prompt for quickly inputting time into a manual ticket charge.

 ### Ctrl+Enter

-Quickly creates charge from timer
+Quickly creates charge from timer.

 ## MDTableOfContents.ahk